Wildlife conservation trip to the Kalahari in South Africa

 Bookings

 You’re booking directly with Backroads Africa.
-The first deposit must be received within six weeks after booking to ensure your spot.
+Once the trip is fully booked, you will receive the invoice for the first deposit.
+This way you can guarantee yourself a place.
 The remaining balance needs to be paid 60 days prior to the start of this trip.
 Any travel insurance (including cancellation policy if you wish one) needs to be taken care of by yourself.
 This trip requires six guests in order to proceed.

 Africa’s a special place and we offer you the opportunity to join me on a very unique trip to the Kalahari in South Africa.
 So, don’t doubt it, just join us and fill in that booking form!